Durable Dental Crowns & Bridges in Oakboro, NC

 • How Much Does a Dental Crown Cost?

-When it comes to complex procedures like dental crowns it can be good to have an idea of pricing ahead of time.
 The cost of traditional dental crowns can vary depending on factors like the material of the crown, and the level of treatment needed to prepare the tooth.
 If the tooth needs another procedure like a bone graft, or root canal the cost can go up.
-On average, the procedure tends to cost between $800 to $1,500.
 Fortunately many dental insurance providers will cover dental crowns.
 This can help reduce what you’ll have to personally pay for.
+If you have questions about treatment costs, please call our office directly!

 How Do I Take Care of My Temporary Crown?